kellyjosephprice/kellyjosephprice.github.io/_posts/2016-02-11-forwardjs.markdown

 * women
 * minorities

-Myles Borin is an active contributer to Node.js and gave a retrospective on a recent OSS organizational debacle.
+Myles Borin is an active contributer to Node.js and gave a retrospective on a recent organizational debacle.
 I believe I heard a whiff of this on HN and reddit, but it had a dramatic impact on this guys life.

 IIRC he started a Github issue to discuss removing the term 'suicide'